Michaelrbacu/reactJS-Weather/README.md

 - **Dropdown with popular cities for easy selection.**
 - **Background image changes based on the temperature (warm or cold).**

-The Weather App was built off a simple template in order to practice some JS.
+The Weather App was built in order to practice some JS.